 As stated, our aim is for this project to be practice-based, centering the experience of game-making rather than the experience of having seen something made.
 For this reason, we explicitly invite game designers and developers to contribute to this event, as well as participants from the Counterjam who would like to present or write about their game design process.

-If you are interested in participating in this workshop, please send a title, abstract, and a brief biography of all authors to workshop@playfultimemachines.com by June 21st, with your preferred track (FLASH or EXTENDED) in the subject line of the email.
+If you are interested in participating in this workshop, please send a title, abstract, and a brief biography of all authors to workshop@playfultimemachines.com, with your preferred track (FLASH or EXTENDED) in the subject line of the email.
 Submissions and any references should be in APA citation style.
-We will review the submissions and notify applicants of our decisions by July 12th.